 - Children and young people: Both groups 1 and 2;

 But since the target group of youth work is not restricted to this age bracket, also children use offers provided by youth work organisations.
-Therefore the – unofficial but broadly accepted – enlarged target group for youth policy in East-Belgium is from four years up to 30.
+Therefore the – unofficial but broadly accepted – enlarged target group for youth policy in the German-speaking Community is from four years up to 30.

 In other policy fields (employment, education, social affairs, youth welfare) addressing young people, different age definitions may apply:

 - Employment: e.g. min.
 16 years in order to get a subsidised working contract;

 - Education: e.g. 12-35 years for study assistance;